 For each item:

 Culturally appropriate translations is something that is not available through language translation apps.
-Get an online quote today for a culturally appropriate translation from The Language Exchange Inc!
+Get an online quote today for a culturally appropriate translation from contractors with The Language Exchange Inc!